Fetch Rewards, available on Android and iOS devices, is a shopping app that allows consumers to earn rewards by scanning their receipts.

 Using the platform is dead simple.
-First, the user downloads any of the company’s apps, which are available on both Android and iOS devices.
+First, you download any of the company’s apps, which are available on both Android and iOS devices.

 After registering their account, users simply snap a photo of their grocery receipt.
 The platform’s image recognition technology then automatically detects any purchased product eligible for points.

-The app recognizes receipts from any grocery store, drug store, convenience shop, gas station, club store, liquor store, hardware store, or pet store.
+The app recognizes receipts from any grocery store, drug store, convenience shop, gas station, club store, liquor store, hardware store, and pet store.

 With every scan, users receive a set of points based on the amount and type of products on the receipt.
 Sometimes, products are part of a special offer program, which allows users to earn even more points.

-Users can then retrieve their points for gift cards and use them at participating stores such as Amazon or Target.
+You can then exchange the earned points for gift cards and use them at participating stores such as Amazon or Target.
 Generally, 1,000 points are equivalent to $1.

-Fetch Rewards works together with hundreds of established brands, including AXE, Ben & Jerry’s, Doritos, Mountain Dew, Kraft Heinz, Lipton, or Pepsi.
+Fetch Rewards works together with hundreds of established brands including AXE, Ben & Jerry’s, Doritos, Mountain Dew, Kraft Heinz, Lipton, and Pepsi.

 A Short History Of Fetch Rewards